Probing gauge-Higgs Unification models at the ILC with quark-antiquark forward-backward asymmetry at center-of-mass energies above the Z mass: Introduction

-In parallel to the exploitation of data from the Large Hadron Collider (LHC), the high-energy accelerator-based particle physics community is working towards the next large collider after the LHC.
-It will be a high-energy $\ee$ collider.
-Various projects have been proposed and are under discussion.
-These ``Higgs Factories'' are designed for the precise scrutiny of the Higgs sector and search for new physics through precision measurements.
+In parallel to the exploitation of data from the Large Hadron Collider (LHC), the high-energy accelerator-based particle physics community is working towards the next large colliders after the LHC. \todo{On one hand, there is the Electron-Ion Collider (EIC) which has been recently approved for construction at Brookhaven National Laboratory \cite{Accardi:2012qut}.
+On the other hand, various projects of high-energy $\ee$ colliders have been proposed and are under discussion.} These ``Higgs Factories'' are designed for the precise scrutiny of the Higgs sector and search for new physics through precision measurements.
 We here discuss in detail the International Linear Collider (ILC) which we consider the most mature from a technological point of view, having produced a technical design report (TDR) in 2013 \cite{Behnke:2013xla,Baer:2013cma,Adolphsen:2013jya, Adolphsen:2013kya,Behnke:2013lya}.
 The ILC plans for a comprehensive high-precision physics program based on collisions of polarized electron and positron beams at a center-of-mass energy of 250 ``ILC250'' and 500 GeV ``ILC500''.
 Operation around the \ttbar\ production threshold, the $Z$-mass, and at 1 TeV are also proposed.
 The studies discussed in this document are based on full simulations of the International Large Detector (ILD) concept \cite{Behnke:2013lya,ILD:2020qve}.
 The ILD is one of the detectors proposed for collecting and exploiting the ILC data.
 It has been optimized to perform high-precision measurements at ILC250 and ILC500.

 Other proposals for Higgs factories, not discussed in this document, are the Compact Linear Collider (CLIC \cite{CLIC:2016zwp,CLIC:2018fvx,CLICdp:2018cto}), the Future Circular \ee\ Collider (FCCee \cite{FCC:2018byv,FCC:2018evy}), the Circular electron-positron Collider (CEPC \cite{CEPCStudyGroup:2018rmc,CEPCStudyGroup:2018ghi}) and the Cool Copper Collider (C$^{3}$ \cite{Vernieri:2022fae}).
 The CLIC and C$^{3}$ are linear colliders with baseline design collision energies of 380, 1000, and 3000 GeV (for CLIC) or 250 and 550 GeV (for C$^{3}$).
 Both foresee using longitudinal polarization only for the electron beam.
 The FCCee and CEPC are electron-positron circular colliders featuring only longitudinally unpolarized beams and with baseline collision energies at the $Z$ mass and 240 GeV with an eventual upgrade to 365 GeV, at least for the FCCee case.
 Intermediate energy stages around the $WW$ production threshold are also envisioned.